-- 10.5 TCC may only take place on tracks currently approved for use by Formula 1 cars and located in Europe (unless agreed by the majority of the competitors and the FIA), may never occur whilst a Championship Event is taking place and shall be limited to: - a) Two tests, open to all competitors, of no more than four consecutive days' duration carried out between 1 February and ten days before the start of the first Event of the Championship. - One day from any of these two tests may be set aside for testing of wet-weather tyres if requested by the appointed tyre supplier.
-Arrangements for this day of testing will be made in full consultation with all competitors and the FIA. - b) Two tests, open to all competitors, of no more than two consecutive days' duration carried out on circuits where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events. - Each competitor must allocate at least two of the above days for drivers in possession of an International A Licence not having competed in more than two F1 World Championship races during their career. - c) One test, for the sole purpose of providing all competitors with the chance to test the tyre specifications to be used the following season, of two consecutive days' duration carried out on the circuit at which the last Event of the Championship was held, such test commencing no less than 36 hours after the end of the Event.
+- 10.5 TCC may only take place on tracks currently approved for use by Formula 1 cars and located in Europe (unless agreed by the majority of the competitors and the FIA), may never occur whilst a Championship Event is taking place and shall be limited to : - a) Two tests, open to all competitors, of no more than three consecutive days' duration carried out between 1 February and ten days before the start of the first Event of the Championship.

-The above tests will be organised by the FIA in consultation with all competitors and the appointed tyre supplier.
-The test schedule will be finalised within 21 days of the first publication of the Championship calendar, changes may only be made after this date with the agreement of all competitors.
+One day from any of these two tests may be set aside for testing of wet-weather tyres if requested by the appointed tyre supplier.
+Arrangements for this day of testing will be made in full consultation with all competitors and the FIA.

+During these tests, and between 09:00 and 18:00 of each day, the provisions of Article 21.4 will apply, with the following additional exceptions, when covers may be used:

+- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running. - b) One test, of three consecutive days' duration carried out on the circuit at which the last Event of the Championship was held, such test commencing no less than 36 hours after the end of the Event. - i.
+One or two days of this test must be completed by drivers who have participated in at least one race during the 2020 Formula 1 World Championship, and must be for the sole purpose of providing Competitors with the chance to test the tyre specifications to be used the following season.
+In the event that a Competitor is unable to provide a car that is compatible with such tyres, they will not be allowed to participate in this part of testing.

-- d) 25 car days of testing for the sole purpose of providing the appointed tyre supplier with the chance to test improvements to the design of their tyres, carried out between the end of the first Event of the Championship and one week following the end of the last Event of the Championship, organised by the FIA in consultation with all competitors and the appointed tyre supplier.
+- ii.
+One or two days of this test must be for the sole purpose of providing Young Drivers with the opportunity to test current Formula 1 Cars.
+Drivers eligible for this purpose must: - Be in possession of an International A Licence - Not have competed in more than two F1 World Championship races during their career c) 25 car days of testing for the sole purpose of providing the appointed tyre supplier with the chance to test improvements to the design of their tyres, carried out between 01 February 2020 and one week following the end of the last Event of the Championship, organised by the FIA in consultation with all competitors and the appointed tyre supplier.